 Embedded Live 2018

-The Embedded Live 2018 exhibition in association with Feabhas will offer industry a great mix of exhibitors showing a vast range of products and services, plus it will be supported by four half-day conference programmes.
-To find out more about how you can be involved email email@example.com
+The Embedded Live 2018 exhibition in association with Feabhas offered industry a great mix of exhibitors showing a vast range of products and services, plus it was supported by four half-day conference programmes.

 Embedded Live brings to the UK a conference for Embedded Software Developers which covers current industry “hot topics” in four, focused sections.
 The conference will bring together engineers and experts from across the world of embedded software development, to share their experience and knowledge.
 The focus will be on techniques and user stories rather than on tools and product pitches.
 The conference will comprise of four, half day sessions.